sankawerapitiya/QuizMaker/Privacy Policy.md

 Privacy Policy
-S.N.B Werapitiya built the Make Quiz and Share app as a Free app.
+S.N.B Werapitiya built the Make Quiz and Share app as an Ad Supported app.
 This SERVICE is provided by S.N.B Werapitiya at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.